-European Honey Bees
+Information about European Honey Bees

-Contrary to its name, the European honey bee is not a native of Europe.
+European honey bees are found in temperate regions throughout the world.
+Contrary to its name, the European honey bee is not a European native.
 Instead, these bees originated from the Middle East and Asia.
-They have been named European honey bees because European colonists introduced them to North America.
+They were named European honey bees because European colonists introduced them to North America.